 The kitchen is the hub of the home for many families.
 It's the room many people enter and exit from, so it makes sense to install a camera here.
 Your children can inform you when they've arrived safely from school, and you can talk to everyone in the house when you're preparing dinner or working on the computer.

 2. Living room

-If the kids spend most of their time in the living room or play room, it may make sense to install your Ping camera here.
+If the kids spend most of their time in the living room or play room, it may make sense to install your indoor camera camera here.
 They can reach you when they need to or if they have questions.
 Because this room probably also contains a television, game system and other technology, it'll be easy to find a place to install the camera so that it's out of the way.

-Having a Ping camera in your child's bedroom may provide them peace of mind if you're frequently away from home in the evenings.
+Having a indoor camera camera in your child's bedroom may provide them peace of mind if you're frequently away from home in the evenings.
 Even with a babysitter, your child may feel comforted they can reach you by using the indoor camera.
 Consider this option if you're caring for an elderly or infirm family member who may spend time in bed.